General Education (GE) Requirements

-Note: A student must have completed the Entry Level Writing Requirement (formerly known as the Subject A requirement) before receiving General Education credit for coursework satisfying requirements b and Writing Experience coursework satisfying requirement c, below.
+Note: No course passed prior to satisfaction of the Entry Level Writing Requirement (formerly known as the Subject A requirement) may be used to satisfy the General Education requirements for Writing Experience coursework described in b and c, below.
 Students should contact their college before taking courses for requirement a, as there may be limitations on credit for students who have not completed the Entry Level Writing Requirement.

 - English Composition—8 units.
 As described by College of Agricultural & Environmental Sciences, College of Biological Sciences, College of Engineering, or College of Letters & Science.

 - Writing Experience coursework in the student's major or in other departments—6 units.
 Courses in writing experience provide students instruction on how to communicate ideas in the subject matter of the course.
 The opportunity to improve writing after having received careful commentary is crucial to this requirement.

 - Oral Skills coursework or additional Writing Experience coursework—3 units.
 Courses in oral literacy involve effective communication of ideas through oral presentation and build on and strengthen the critical thinking skills exercised through writing.
 As an alternative to developing oral communication skills, students may take additional coursework certified as writing experience (see requirement b, above).